FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 When other options are not suitable, the preferred raster image format is JPG.

-## Repo Organization

-**Keep the navigation structure.** The location of docs .md files should mirror the navigation bar, with subfolders named after the organizational subsections of the bar.

-**Images and data.** All assets specific to an individual markdown file should be stored within an immediate sub-directory of the file, labeled accordingly.
-Please use `images/` and `data/` for the image and data files, respectively.
-Sharing assets between .md files in different locations is currently not allowed.
-If there is an exceptional case, please create a GithHub issue and tag a relevant maintainer.

 ### Adding image sliders

 Image sliders can be added using the following syntax: